 We offer copper-based tree lightning protection systems, which meet ANSI (American National Standards Institute) A300 Standards, and can reduce the risk of a lightning strike as well as the risk of a side-flash to adjacent structures.

-Professional inspection is recommended each year so that any problems can be identified and if necessary, corrective plant and tree care services can be performed to maintain the health of the plant life in your landscape.
+Inspection by a professional tree service company is recommended each year so that any problems can be identified and if necessary, corrective plant and tree care services can be performed to maintain the health of the plant life in your landscape.
 Our certified tree risk assessors are trained to find structural deficiencies or other potential problems that could endanger your trees, property or residents.

 One piece of technology that we use to determine tree health is resistograph testing.
 A resistograph, which is inserted into the tree trunk, detects decay and cavities, even indicating stages of rot, hollow areas, cracks and ring structure.
 This device helps arborists determine the stability of trees and whether treatment could be necessary for disease that is yet invisible on the outside of the tree.